Changissnz/the_ghost_city_academy__claudesonnet4_generated-/README.md

 ---

 What is the meaning of weevil in this context?
-The insect had become symbolic of how small, apparently insignificant threats could undermine even the most impressive military capabilities when applied with sufficient systematic coordination and scientific understanding.
+The insect had become symbolic of how small, apparently insignificant threats could undermine even the most impressive military capabilities.

 The consequences hold people back.
 And repercussions keep them there.
 These two statements do not make much sense upon further inspection past personal meanings.